The Real Poisoning of America – Glycation

 I included the following study from November 1989 because of its explanation of how glycation is responsible for inflammation;

 Quantitative changes of concanavalin A (Con A)-reactive proteins in serum samples obtained from rats with induced inflammation and from patients with inflammatory and autoimmune diseases were examined by use of lectin blots.
 Treatment of rats with a single dose of fermented yeast to induce inflammation caused an extensive increase in Con A-reactivity.
-These changes were time dependent and were similar in both sexes of the animals.
+These changes were time-dependent and were similar in both sexes of the animals.
 When we examined serum samples obtained from patients with various inflammatory disorders for their Con A-reactive proteins as compared with normal donors, we noted that the Con A-reactivity increased in patients with rheumatoid arthritis and systemic lupus erythematosus.
 Among all the glycoproteins examined by lectin blots with use of Con A, a set of five proteins was selected for detailed analysis by densitometric scanning.
 These included alpha 2-macroglobulin, P-150, P-95, P-40, and P-35, of Mr 180,000, 150,000, 95,000, 40,000, and 35,000, respectively, by sodium dodecyl sulfate-polyacrylamide gel electrophoresis under reducing conditions.
 Densitometric scanning analysis of the lectin blots revealed that the Con A-reactivity of these proteins increased during inflammation.
 Because alpha 2-macroglobulin is not an acute-phase protein in humans, an increase in Con A staining of this protein suggested that altered glycation is associated with autoimmune diseases.
-Thus, study of changes in Con A-reactive proteins in human sera may facilitate our understanding of the etiology and pathophysiology of autoimmune diseases.
+Thus, a study of changes in Con A-reactive proteins in human sera may facilitate our understanding of the etiology and pathophysiology of autoimmune diseases.
 Study Link

 · Clinical Value of High Mobility Group Box 1 and the Receptor for Advanced Glycation End-products in Head and Neck Cancer: A Systematic Review.

 “Abstract Introduction High mobility group box 1 is a versatile protein involved in gene transcription, extracellular signaling, and response to inflammation.
 Extracellularly, high mobility group box 1 binds to several receptors, notably the receptor for advanced glycation end-products.
 Expression of high mobility group box 1 and the receptor for advanced glycation end-products has been described in many cancers.
 Objectives To systematically review the available literature using PubMed and Web of Science to evaluate the clinical value of high mobility group box 1 and the receptor for advanced glycation end-products in head and neck squamous cell carcinomas.
-Data synthesis A total of eleven studies were included in this review.
+Data Synthesis A total of eleven studies were included in this review.
 High mobility group box 1 overexpression is associated with poor prognosis and many clinical and pathological characteristics of head and neck squamous cell carcinomas patients.
 Additionally, the receptor for advanced glycation end-products demonstrates potential value as a clinical indicator of tumor angiogenesis and advanced staging.
 In diagnosis, high mobility group box 1 demonstrates low sensitivity.
 Conclusion High mobility group box 1 and the receptor for advanced glycation end-products are associated with clinical and pathological characteristics of head and neck squamous cell carcinomas.
 Further investigation of the prognostic and diagnostic value of these molecules is warranted.”

 “Diabetes is frequently associated with cardiovascular diseases (coronary heart disease, cerebrovascular disease, peripheral vascular disease), and several risk factors have been proposed.
 Recent studies have strengthened the importance of chronic hyperglycemia because this modifies a variety of circulating substances including lipoproteins, and the glycosylated ones can be involved in the process of accelerating atherosclerosis.
 In this review, previous studies indicating the significance of glycosylated lipoproteins in the progression of atherosclerosis were overviewed.
 We also discussed AGE (advanced glycation end products) which may play an important role of atherogenesis in diabetes.”The most recent study, submitted in October 2016 reveals some of the known damage that glycation is responsible for;